- 1 Week trek

 Among birds, gold and rose finches, wagtails and pipits are easy to spot.
 You may spot a colony of Himalayan marmots on the rocky side walls of the valley.

-A) Fixed Group Deparutes: TREK FEE: ₹14,950 per person (Sitkari to Naranag) + 5% GST.
-Dates are published an available in the Booking Form calendar (marked in green).
-You will get a flat 10% Group Discount on TREK FEE, if you book for 5 persons or more in any available group departure date.
-TREK FEE includes all meals, twin sharing tent accommodation, permit, guide, cook support staff, camping equipment.
+A) Fixed Group Deparutes/Tours: TREK FEE: ₹17,950 per person (Sitkari to Naranag) + 5% GST.
+Dates are published and available in the Booking Form calendar (marked in green).
+TREK FEE includes all meals, twin sharing tent accommodation, permit, guide, cook support staff and camping equipment.
 Your tour is travel and medically insured for a duration of 10 days.
 Check detailed inclusions and exclusions list in the COST INCLUSIONS tab.

-Note: Offloading of backpack is ₹ 2100 per bag up to 10 Kg for the entire duration of the trek.
-Cost of buffer day is ₹ 2500 per person (Day 9 of itinerary) , if utilised during the trek.
+Note: Offloading of backpack is ₹ 2500 per bag up to 10 Kg for the entire duration of the trek.

-Below is a Price-Matrix for customised treks assuming the same inclusions and exclusions as that of our group departures.
+Below is a Price-Matrix for customised treks assuming the same inclusions and exclusions as that of our group departures (Economy inclusions, same as that of Fixed group departures).

 5% GST applicable on TREK FEE.